Student Essay Contest

 First ($250) and second ($150) prizes will be awarded to both undergraduate and graduate students.

-Deadline for submission: 2015 deadline will be announced in Sept.
-2014 Awards will be made in late April.
+Deadline for submission: Monday, April 20, 2015 Awards will be made in late April.

 Please send essays as e-mail attachments to Dr. Diane Warner (email@example.com) using “Sowell Essay Award” as the subject line.
 Please include information on status (undergraduate/graduate student).
 Do not put any identifying information (your name) in the essay submission.